jonaserixon/workshop-2-1dv607/1dv607/README.md

 2. Open command line and navigate to project folder
 3. Type "dotnet restore" and press enter
 4. Start system with the "dotnet run" command
+- You might need to edit your csproj file to match your .NET Core version.
+Eg. "<TargetFramework>netcoreappX.X</TargetFramework>"